xiaojux2020/RFmodels/README.md

-# RFmodels
+# Description

 The .7z files are compressed trained random forest models for predicting the number of central and satellite galaxies (above the stellar mass threshold 1.42*10^10M_sun/h) based on input halo internal or environmental properties.
+The predicted number of galaxies can then be used to populate dark matter halos to create mock galaxy catalog with the specific stellar mass threshold.
+For more information about the models, please see arXiv:XXXX.
 Examples of how to load the models are shown in examples.py

 The models are trained based on the Guo et al. 2011 semi-analytic galaxy sample implemented on the [Millennium simulation](https://wwwmpa.mpa-garching.mpg.de/millennium/).
 The inputs are halo internal or/and environmental properties, and the outputs are the number of central or satellite galaxies in each halo.
 Centrals are predicted by random forest classification, saved in files of name 'cenpred_*.7z'.
 Satellites are predicted by random forest regression, saved in files of name 'satpred_*.7z'.
+Description of each model  and the required input halo properties are listed in the first table below.

+# Load the models

-**Required python package: numpy, pandas, pickle.**
+The models do not need an installation, and only a few basic python packages are required. **Required python package are: numpy, pandas, pickle.**

-**Decompression instruction: Files with name .7z (such as cenpred_all.7z) can be decompressed alone.
+The models can be directly import once decompressed. **Files with name .7z (such as cenpred_all.7z) can be decompressed alone.
 Files with names .7z.001 and .7z.002 (such as cenpred_in.7z.001 and cenpred_in.7z.002) need to be decompressed together.
 Decompressed files will be in the type of .sav.**

+After the decompression, the models can be directly import from python.
+Examples of how to load the models are shown in examples.py

+# Model details

-All models with different inputs are listed below:
+Models with different sets of input are listed below:

 | Model file | Description | Input features |
 | ---------- | ----------- | -------------- |